Dadudekc/MeTuber/UI_IMPROVEMENTS_SUMMARY.md

 3. **Use the professional interface** with proper spacing
 4. **Enjoy the new branding** throughout the application

-The application now provides a professional, OBS-rivaling experience with the Dream.OS Stream Software branding consistently applied throughout the interface.
+The application now provides a professional, OBS-rivaling experience with the Dreamscape Stream Software branding consistently applied throughout the interface.